iPad Air Review

 We’re in the same boat.
 The architecture is there.
 It surely can’t be an issue of space seeing as the technology fitted into the iPhone 5S.

 So what could it be?
 Apple surely isn’t holding it back as the ‘big upgrade’ for the iPad Air 2, is it?
-That would be such an anti-climax… plus we’re waiting for the bendable iPad Air 2 anyway.
+Since the iPad Air 2 has indeed launched with Touch ID, it looks like that could be the case.

 The display on the iPad Air is nothing overly new – but it’s still amazing.
-It uses a new technology to make sure that the power isn’t sucked as heavily, which is as much to do with the overall battery pain as it is about making sure we don’t see a repeat of the ultra-warm tablets of last year.
+It uses a new technology to make sure that the power isn’t sucked as heavily, which is as much to do with the overall battery pain as it is about making sure we don’t see a repeat of the ultra-warm tablets of previous years.

 But in reality, things look very nice indeed, with Retina already a mainstay of Apple’s larger tablet for years now.

-I still think it’s a touch too reflective for watching video (and that’s something that’s going to be changed in the new iPad Air 2, coming soon, apparently), but according to DisplayMate, it’s not that bad.
+I still think it’s a touch too reflective for watching video (and that’s something that’s been changed in thenew iPad Air 2), but according to DisplayMate, it’s not that bad.

 There’s also the small matter of the higher-res, sharper and more colour-saturated tablet screen on the market with the Samsung Galaxy Tab S – while I’m still waiting for the test results between these two tablets, I’ve no doubt that the South Korean model will be more impressive overall than Apple’s version when it comes to web browsing and movie watching.